darrenpmeyer/cx-intel-api/README.md

-# Checkmarx Threat Intel API integrations
+# Checkmarx MPIAPI integrations

-A collection of tools useful for integrating the Checkmarx SCS Threat Intel API into CI/CD and other automated build processes.
-These tools require an active API key for the commercial Threat Intel API.
+A collection of tools useful for integrating the Checkmarx Malicious Package Identification API (MPIAPI)into CI/CD and other automated build processes.
+These tools require an active API key for the commercial MPIAPI.
+This API was previously known as "SCS Threat Intel API" (hence the repo name).

 These tools can be used as-is, but are intended as templates for modification and use.
 These tools were written by Darren P Meyer while employed by Checkmarx, but are not officially supported by Checkmarx -- they're shared as a form of education and guidance.